vivshaw/ghibli-graphql/README.md

 ## Running it locally

 A simple `git clone` and `npm install` will get you started!
-Then you'll want to do two things:
+You'll also want to make sure you have PostgresQL and Redis installed.
+Then you'll want to do these things:

-1. Provide POSTGRES_HOST, POSTGRES_USERNAME, POSTGRES_PASSWORD, and POSTGRES_DATABASE as environment variables.
+1. Make sure Postgres is running, and provide `POSTGRES_HOST`, `POSTGRES_USERNAME`, `POSTGRES_PASSWORD`, and `POSTGRES_DATABASE` as environment variables.
 I recommend [dotenv](https://www.npmjs.com/package/dotenv).
+2. Make sure Redis is running, and provide `REDIS_URL` as an environment variable.
-2. Set up the initial DB and seed it, with `npm run rb:reset`.
+3. Set up the initial DB and seed it, with `npm run rb:reset`.
-3. Hoist local dev instance with `npm run start:dev`.
+4. Hoist local dev instance with `npm run start:dev`.

 You're now live on `localhost:3000` (or environment variable PORT if defined).